RIOT-OS/RIOT/doc/doxygen/src/mainpage.md

 For more information best browse that directory and have a look at the `README.md` files that ship with each example.

-To create your own application - here or anywhere else - see @ref creating-an-application
+To create your own application - here or anywhere else - see
+@ref md_src_creating-an-application

 ### tests
 Many features/modules in RIOT come with their own test application, which are